Trash Free Waters

 Trash Free Waters (TFW) is an EPA initiative designed to reduce the amount of trash entering our rivers, lakes, streams, and creeks by preventing waste at its source, deploying devices to remove debris from the water, and investing in research that improves our understanding of how trash enters our waterways in the first place.

-Through this work, participants in the TFW project aid in the development of effective solutions that reduce trash pollution and minimize its associated environmental and public health risks.
+Through this work, participants in the TFW project aided in the development of effective solutions that reduce trash pollution and minimize its associated environmental and public health risks.

 Since 2019, TBEP has been implementing the TFW initiative in the Tampa Bay watershed alongside 5 partner organizations.
-Together, we’ve deployed a total of 12 litter collection devices in Pinellas, Manatee, and Hillsborough Counties.
+Together, we’ve deployed and collected information from 12 litter collection devices in Pinellas, Manatee, and Hillsborough Counties.

 The Team